qradiolink/qradiolink/README.md

 </pre>

 - Please make sure you have all the development packages installed before building QRadioLink
-- QT >= 5.2
+- Qt >= 5.2 (Qt 4.8 is supported but not recommended anymore) and Qt5 development packages
-- qmake (either qmake-qt4 or qmake-qt5)
+- qmake (either qmake-qt4 - not recommended- or qmake-qt5)
 - Pulseaudio (native Alsa support is not fully implemented)
 - Gnuradio >= 3.7.10 built with OsmoSDR and UHD support
-- optionally SoapySDR and SoapyPlutoSDR
+- optionally SoapySDR and SoapyPlutoSDR, LimeSDR software libraries
-- Boost
+- Boost and boost-devel
-- libgnuradio-osmosdr built with UHD, RTL-SDR, SoapySDR or HackRF support
+- libgnuradio-osmosdr built with UHD, RTL-SDR, SoapySDR, HackRF, RedPitaya or BladeRF support
 - libgsm, libprotobuf, libopus, libspeexdsp, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg, libconfig++
 - protoc compiler (libprotoc 2.6.1 or greater)